GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 ```

 ## GoTrackReceive
-Use the GoTrackReceive action to activate a TrackReceive zone.
+Use the GoTrackReceive action to activate a [[TrackReceive|Receive Zones]] zone type.
+This type of zone has a fixed name.
 This action provides feedback to surfaces that support it and will act as a toggle for activating and exiting the zone.
 ```
 Zone "Buttons"
     Aux                         GoTrackReceive